-Many of his friends were still in the closet.
+Many of his friends are still in the closet.
 Sometimes a family would force them to get married to a person of the opposite sex.
 “Last month, Prime Minister said there would be no gay marriages soon in Cambodia.
 But he asked parents not to discriminate against their children!
 I try to promote self-love to people, to be happy with who we are.
 You are not alone; join us!
-There is a community that will support everything you do!”
+There is a community that will support everything you do.”

 Gay tourism in Cambodia

-While local members of the LGBTQ community in Cambodia, especially in the provinces, could still be victims of discrimination, bullying, and harassment, the country was surprisingly welcoming to gay travelers!
-Even if consensual homosexuality was legal (age of consent was 15), public display of affection was not advised, no matter what one’s sexual orientation might be!
-But gay points of interest were blooming, especially in Cambodian biggest centers – Phnom Penh and Siem Reap!
+While local members of the LGBTQ community in Cambodia, especially in the provinces, could still be victims of discrimination, bullying, and harassment, the country is surprisingly welcoming to gay travelers!
+Even if consensual homosexuality is legal (age of consent is 15), public display of affection is not advised, no matter what one’s sexual orientation may be!
+But gay points of interest are blooming, especially in Cambodian biggest centers – Phnom Penh and Siem Reap!

 For the entire list of the most relevant Cambodian gay resources, scroll down!
 For the list of the events at Gay Pride, scroll even more down!

-Rambutan Resort, for instance, was an example of a gay-friendly hotel that proved how the issue of non-discrimination could easily be imported into the mainstream hotel business market.
-Rambutan’s properties in Siem Reap and Phnom Penh were not just relaxing places to stay.
-They were also places that would not label you in any way.
-Defining themselves as gay-friendly establishments in Siem Reap, even if they did have gay owners and managers, Rambutans opened their business to all guests tired of labels.
+Rambutan Resort, for instance, is an example of a gay-friendly hotel that proves how the issue of non-discrimination can easily be imported into the mainstream hotel business market.
+Rambutan’s properties in Siem Reap and Phnom Penh are not just relaxing places to stay.
+They are also places that will not label you in any way.
+Defining themselves as gay-friendly establishments in Siem Reap, even if they have gay owners and managers, Rambutans opened their business to all guests tired of labels.
 So prepare to see straight couples there as well!
-Entering these hotels required much less bravery and no disguising accessories!
+Entering these hotels requires much less bravery and no disguising accessories.

 Night or day, the program is gay